Skip to main content

 A Guide to the Eviction Process in Virginia

-For career landlords, you may find yourself evicting a tenant from their rented unit.
+For career landlords, you may find yourself evicting a tenant from your rental property.

 After all, what other options would you have if a tenant violates a term of the rental agreement or lease, such as refusing to pay the rent due after repeated inquiries and reminders?

-This, however, doesn’t mean you can lock out the renter or shut off the tenant’s utilities.
-You must continue abiding by the Virginia landlord tenant law till the end of it all.
+Violations of the lease, however, don’t mean you can just lock out the renter or shut off the tenant’s utilities.
+You must continue abiding by the Virginia landlord tenant law till the end of the whole eviction process.

-The following is the process you must follow for a successful tenant eviction.
+The following is the eviction process you must follow for a successful tenant eviction.

 What is the Virginia Eviction Process?